chrislewis/basic-project.g8/README.md

 * _"Why is this file formatted this way instead of that way?"_
 * _"How should I structure this project?"_
 * _"What testing library and style should I use?"_
-* _"Why are there so many warnings from the compiler?"_
+* _"What do all these compiler messages mean?"_

 I used to engage in these, and I still do when someone wants to hash out the trade-offs.
 However, while I have my opinions, it was to the great benefit of my productivity when I decided to stop sweating the subjective things, adopt a standard, and hand over the enforcement of that standard to a tool.
-At least for the subjective things, a standard that I don't necessarily prefer is better than no standard at all.
+At least for the subjective things, a standard that doesn't meet all of my personal preferences is better than no standard at all.
 Standards lead to consistency across codebases, and consistency generally enables engineers to quickly understand the fundamentals of a new codebase, prececisely because they don't have to ask questions that distract from the actual problem.

 This is the motivation for this template, whose goal is to remove at least some of these distracting questions.